What Is the Controversy Surrounding E-Cigarettes?

 What Are E-Cigarettes?

 E-cigarettes are battery-powered devices that are available in a range of sizes and shapes.
-For example, some look just like real cigarettes, cigars, or pipes, while others are designed to look more like pens.
+Some look just like real cigarettes, while others are designed to look more like pens.

 In general, the devices are made up of:

 - A replaceable (or refillable) cartridge, wich contains a liquid solution of different strengths of nicotine, flavoring, water, and chemicals.